So how do you get people to click?

 You probably have some widgets for your books in the sidebar or footer for people to click.

-Sure, these can help, but in reality, very few people click on them as they look like ads.
+Sure, these can help, but in reality, very few people click on them because they look like ads.

-Let me use a little piece of text to illustrate how it is done.
+Let me use a little piece of text to illustrate how it works.

 The only certainty about my friend Louis is that no one, not even those closest to him, knew his life story.
 His wife, Maria, passed away in 2012 at ninety-nine years old, and with her passing, the last of her husband’s secrets have been made safe forever.
 Louis died when I was seventeen, and my only wish now is that I had asked him more questions.

-By including these links in your text, you give the reader a lot more information to investigate, but make sure these links open in a new tab or window so your reader can come back to finish reading your post, and not be sent off into the ether.
+By including these links in your text, you give the reader a lot more information to investigate, but make sure these links open in a new tab or window so your reader can come back to finish reading your post.

 As a side benefit, internal linking is very good for SEO and Google Search.

-Of course, don’t forget to add a clickable link to any images that you use in your blog posts, as they work in a similar manner to what I noted about the effect of images on Twitter and Facebook.
+Of course, don’t forget to add a clickable link to any images that you use in your blog posts.
+They work in a similar way to what I noted about the effect of images on Twitter and Facebook.

 For some reason, people love clicking on images, and especially now on smartphones.
-The image to the left is a clickable link.
+The picture to the left is a clickable link.

 There are many places on your blog where you can use links to increase the number of potential visits to your books.

-Add extra navigation elements to link directly to each of your books, or to your author page or search page on individual retailers.
+Add extra navigation elements to link directly to each of your books, your author page or your book page on individual retailers.

 Every link you add creates an opportunity to sell books.